upadhyaysakshi93-jpg/Healthcare-Analytics-Dashboard-Power-BI-Project/README.md

  (5) KPI tiles -
    Presents the core KPI tiles including average length of stay, billing amount, and follow-up metrics for quick decision     reference.

-**Insights**
-- Insurance covers approx **90%** of all billing, reducing direct out-of-pocket patient burden
-- Viral Infection & Flu together contribute **~52%+** of total revenue volume
-- Private beds have the highest occupancy (3,579) compared to General (2,385) and ICU (1,193)
-- Avg length of stay ~8.25 days indicates moderate recovery window with consistent treatment cycles

 **How it was built**